 And the crying shame of it was, she’d built something for herself with George…stupid George.
 The town gossips were not gonna shove her back to square one.

 Henry could recall preambling to a state auditor, not long ago, “That’s a question you’re asking…”

-He’d had his secretary search out his foreman.
-This took fifteen minutes or so, and he’d given Hernshaw a cigar to pass the time.
+He’d sent his secretary to search out his foreman.
+This took fifteen minutes or so, and he gave Hernshaw a cigar to pass the time.
 “Hey,” he’d said, spreading his hands; and Hernshaw, spreading his, had said, “Hey.”

 “Pete, Mr. Hernshaw would like to know a thing or two about…”